kamilaoliveira0108/kamilaoliveira0108/README.md

 >👩🏾‍💻 Exploring new technologies and developing software solutions.
 >
->🎓 Studying ADS - Universidade Paulista UNIP
+>🎓 Studying ADS - Universidade Paulista UNIP.
 >
 >🌱 Learning more about: Node.JS, React, Typerscript